 Featured quotes from the report:

-• Lingering uncertainty as to the fallout from US trade disputes continues to undermine business and investor confidence.
+– Lingering uncertainty as to the fallout from US trade disputes.

-• … any such move could see a swift rebound in confidence, as too could a resolution to the trade disputes.
+– Any such moves could see a swift rebound in confidence, as too could a resolution to the trade disputes.

-Interest in Gold in most areas of demand has been weak, even investment interest – this despite numerous escalations in the geopolitical arena, including US trade disputes, some jittery emerging markets and the prospects of deeper US sanctions against Iran, all of which could trigger financial crises.
+Well, in most areas of demand has been weak, as well as investment interest.
+This despite numerous escalations in the geopolitical arena, including US trade disputes.
+Some jittery emerging markets and the prospects of deeper US sanctions against Iran, all of which could trigger financial crises.